xdit-project/xDiT/docs/developer/adding_models/adding_model_cfg.md

     alt="multiple-gpus.png">
 </div>

+Note that, for DiT models with no CFG functionality, such as Flux and HunyuanVideo, CFG parallelism cannot be applied.

 To accelerate CogVideoX inference using CFG parallelism, specific modifications are required in the original process:

 ## 1. Initialization